sitepilot/ansible-playbooks/README.md

 ## Configuration

 You may override the default server configuration by creating a YAML-file in the following location: `inventory/host_vars/<inventory-server-name>/main.yml`.
-Copy the variables (defined in `inventories/group_vars/all/`) you would like to change to this file and change the value.
+Copy the variables you would like to change (defined in `inventories/group_vars/all/`) to this file and change the value.
 Each resource (for example a site or user) is defined using a separate YAML-file in the `resources` folder.

 ## Playbooks

 ### Server

-Provision the server.
+Provision and test the server.

 ```bash
 # Test server connection playbook: